Law

 Post-18 Opportunities and Employment

-This A Level provides an excellent grounding for students who want to read law at university or start a legal apprenticeship.
+The A Level provides an excellent grounding for students who want to read law at university or start a legal apprenticeship.
 Both of these routes can lead to the qualifications required to become a solicitor, barrister or legal executive.
-Universities recognise the benefits of A Level Law and the study of core law modules on the A Level will place students at an advantage.
+Universities recognise and echo the benefits of A Level Law and the study of core law modules on the A Level will place students at an advantage to those who cannot study A level Law.

 Other popular careers include the police, teaching, social work, business and accounting.
 A Level Law is not just for students who want to enter the legal professions.
 It links well with subjects including, history, sociology, psychology, economics and business, to name just a few!
 It also provides lots of discussion of wider general knowledge, such as politics and human rights.
-The real question is not, ‘Why should you study A Level Law?’ but instead, ‘Why would you not?’
+The real question is not, ‘Why should you study A Level Law?’ but instead, ‘Why would you not?’.

 If you would like more detailed information about the content of this course, please visit the Law curriculum page, where you will find curriculum maps for each year of study.